Audit of smart contracts

 - Detailed analysis of the application, each of its actions, all requests, input fields, and nested modules.

-- Bug scanning: scanning the application on appropriate binary and source levels to identify potential deviations from coding guidelines and security practices.
+- Bug scanning: scanning the application on appropriate binary and source-code levels to identify potential deviations from coding guidelines and security practices.

 - Scanner results verification: in this phase, the team reviews the scan results to identify which of them are false positives and which of them can affect the application’s security.